vedantr/knox/README.md

 Read more at https://github.com/pinterest/knox/wiki

 ## Getting knox set up
-The first step is to install Go.
-We require Go >1.6 or Go 1.5 with the vendor flag enabled (`GO15VENDOREXPERIMENT=1`).
+The first step is to install Go (or use Docker, see below).
+We require Go >= 1.6 or Go 1.5 with the vendor flag enabled (`GO15VENDOREXPERIMENT=1`).
 For instructions on setting up Go, please visit https://golang.org/doc/install

 After Go is set up (including a `$GOPATH` directory that will store your workspace), please run `go get -d github.com/pinterest/knox` to get the latest version of the knox code.